Homepage > Journal > Exploratory research

 • Formulating hypotheses

-The great advantage of Exploratory Research is the ability to pose any research question and to find the most appropriate method possible to obtain an answer to it.
+The great advantage of exploratory research is the ability to pose any research question and find the most appropriate method to answer it.

 It also provides a kind of map through which it is possible to: